Jump to main content

 The “High Altitude and long Range Aircraft” (HALO) is a platform for atmospheric and Earth System research.
 It is in operation since 2010, conducting a multitude of research missions and thus providing valuable insights into several scientific fields.
 Numerous in-situ and remote sensing instruments are certified for the operation on HALO.
 Hence, a flexible, modular scientific payload can be integrated on HALO, allowing for a custom-tailored instrumentation for each research mission.

-In 2022, the DFG established the SSP 2404 “Reconstructing the Deep Dynamics of Planet Earth over Geologic Time (DeepDyn)”.
+In 2022, the DFG established the PP 2404 “Reconstructing the Deep Dynamics of Planet Earth over Geologic Time (DeepDyn)”.
 The programme is designed to run for six years.

 One of the most striking properties of the geodynamo are complete reversals of the dipole field.
 The reversal frequency changes over geologic time scales typical of mantle convection.
 Numerical simulations indeed indicate that the lower mantle has a manifold impact on the dynamo where the absolute value and pattern of the heat flux through the core-mantle boundary affects the field strength, field geometry and reversal rate.
 However, neither the long-term evolution of the lower mantle and the dynamo, nor the coupling between the two are well understood, which forms the basis of DeepDyn.